 The Freiburg team concluded that Heidi was the cause of the phenomena and that her case showed “hints” of “urethral neurosis,” a syndrome characterized by a desire to dominate on the basis of an ego-weakness.
-Of course neither they in the 1970s nor we in the 21st century yet understand the physics of these occurrences—as yet.
+Of course neither they in the 1970s nor we in the 21st century as yet understand the physics of these occurrences.

 JOTTS • Paranormal metal bending • Poltergeists • Psychokinesis (PK)